MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Script_Blocks.md

 }
 ```

+> [!NOTE]
-In a script block, unlike a function, you cannot specify parameters outside
+> In a script block, unlike a function, you cannot specify parameters outside
-the braces.
+> the braces.

 Like functions, script blocks can include the `DynamicParam`, `Begin`,
 `Process`, and `End` keywords.
 For more information, see [about_Functions](about_Functions.md)